Wall Street remains stable after last week's sharp deviations - ExBulletin

 To that end, this week will mark the start of the final earnings release season.
 Delta Air Lines, JPMorgan Chase and other banks will be at the top of the bill from the first days of the reporting period.
 Analysts expect S&P 500 companies to report a third straight quarter of year-over-year growth.

 In the bond market, Treasury yields rose to add to their gains for the year so far on dwindling expectations for rate cuts.
-The yield on 10-year Treasury bonds fell from 4.40% Friday evening to 4.42% and from less than 3.90% at the start of the year.
+The yield on 10-year Treasury bonds rose from 4.40% Friday evening to 4.43% and from less than 3.90% at the start of the year.

 In foreign stock markets, indexes rose mainly in Europe and Asia, although shares fell 0.7% in Shanghai.